How to Request Public Records in Florida: A Plain-English Walk-Through

 - A request that any denial cite the specific statutory exemption in writing.

 You do not have to use the agency's form.
-Section 119.07 does not allow an agency to condition disclosure on the requester filling out an internal form.
+Section 119.07 does not let an agency gate disclosure on you filling out an internal form.
 The agency can use a form for its own tracking.
 It cannot make you use one.

 Step 3.
 Cap your costs in advance

-Tell the agency to provide a cost estimate before producing anything that would cost more than a stated dollar amount.
-A common cap is twenty-five or fifty dollars.
-This forces the agency to talk to you before running up a bill, and it gives you a chance to narrow the request if the cost is high.
+Tell the agency to send a cost estimate before producing anything that would cost more than a set dollar amount.
+A common cap is $25 or $50.
+This makes the agency talk to you before running up a bill.
+It also gives you a chance to narrow the request if the cost is high.

 Step 4.
 Send and save proof of sending

-Email gives you a timestamp automatically.
+Email gives you a timestamp on its own.
 If you mail the request, send it certified with return receipt.
 If you hand-deliver, ask for a date-stamped copy back.
 The clock on the agency's duty to respond starts when the request is received.
 You want a record of when that was.

 What you do not have to give the agency